JLCyNatGlobal/nationwide_Alpha/README.md

 ![ScrapeScrape](2.png)

-#prompt: # prompt: using the file CleanNationwide.csv" ensure the columns are as follow
+#prompt: using the file CleanNationwide.csv" ensure the columns are as follow
 #Postal Code float
 #Date of Birth yyyy-mm-dd
 #Mobile Phone Int